Panthers LB Perryman will wear mask, won’t get vaccinated

 “The more guys that are vaccinated the closer we can be in meetings, the more we can be around each other,” Rhule said Tuesday.
 “But at the end of the day it is everyone’s personal decision.
 So we provided information and made it clear, hey, this is best for us to operate.
 But you have to do what you’re comfortable with.
 I’m not here to tell anyone else what to do.”

-Under the protocols developed by the NFL and the Players Association, vaccinated players are required to be tested once every two weeks and aren’t subject to quarantines through contact tracing, while unvaccinated players remain subject to daily testing, contact-tracing quarantines and many of the restrictions that were in place last season.
+Under the protocols developed by the NFL and the Players Association, vaccinated players are currently required to be tested once every 14 days and aren’t subject to quarantines through contact tracing.
+On the other hand, unvaccinated players remain subject to daily testing, contact-tracing quarantines and several other restrictions.

 Unvaccinated players cannot leave the team hotel or interact with people outside the organization while traveling, while vaccinated players can.
 They must travel on a separate plane, cannot eat meals with teammates and may not use the sauna or steam room at NFL facilities.